pluggles/ctf-write-ups/csaw-2018/getIt/README.md

 looks like we have a main function `00000000004005c7 <main>:` , and a `00000000004005b6 <give_shell>` function, that probably will give us a shell if we can get to it somehow, and from there we could probably use that shell on the server the challenge is running to cat a file that contains a flag..

-It also looks like the main function is pretty small looks like the is a `puts` call and a `gets` call.
+It also looks like the main function is pretty small.
+Looks like there is a `puts` call and a `gets` call.
 And what we know about `gets` is that it is easily exploitable for a buffer overflow.
-Although we probably could have guessed that from te name of the challenge, or the name of the executable, or the prompt we get when the program was ran...
+Although we probably could have guessed that this would be a gets buffer overflow from the name of the challenge, or the name of the executable, or the prompt we get when the program was ran...

-To verify what the give_shell function is doing, we can analyze that `give_shell` asembly, the important bit the are these to lines:
+To verify what the give_shell function is doing, we can analyze that `give_shell` assembly, the important bits there are these two lines:
 ```
   4005ba:	bf 84 06 40 00       	mov    $0x400684,%edi
   4005bf:	e8 bc fe ff ff       	callq  400480 <system@plt>
 ```
-which basically call the `System` function with the argument `0x400684` and by checking what is in that address in gdb:
+which basically calls the `System` function with the argument `0x400684` and by checking what is in that address in gdb:
 ```
 $gdb ./get_it
 pwndbg> x/s 0x400684
 0x400684:	"/bin/bash"
 ```
+You can see we are calling `system("/bin/bash");`
 Or you can just open the file in IDA Pro and get some nice C like functions auto made for you that tell you the same thing:

 ```